gdayton/gdayton.github.io/_posts/2017-10-09-docker-advantages.md

 comments: true
 img: /assets/img/docker.png
 ---
-### Why use Docker?
-How to start
+### 7 Reasons to Start Using Docker

 {% include post/share-buttons.html %}

 Glenn Dayton &middot; October 9, 2017

 Docker is hot.
 It's becoming as standard as git in any programming organization.
-It's one step closer to almost entirely removing version and configuration headaches and further automates developement.
+It's one step closer to almost entirely removing version and configuration headaches and further automates development.
 But there are so many more reasons Docker is as popular as Kim Kardashian.

 **Helps with onboarding new people to the development team** With Docker Compose an entire project can be stored on Github, cloned, and then `docker-compose` built.
 That's it.
 There's no need for new onboards to install, configure, and get services running on their computer, it's all handled through Docker.